-- the number and characteristics of other product candidates that we pursue; - the scope, progress, timing, cost and results of research, preclinical development, and clinical trials; - the costs, timing and outcome of seeking and obtaining FDA and non-U.S. regulatory approvals; - · the costs associated with manufacturing our product candidates and establishing sales, marketing and distribution capabilities; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense and enforcement of any patents or other intellectual property rights; - · our need and ability to hire additional management, scientific and medical personnel; - the effect of competing products that may limit market penetration of our product candidates; - · our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of our existing strategic partnerships, and any collaboration, licensing, or other arrangements into which we may enter in the future, including the timing of receipt of any milestone or royalty payments under these agreements.
+- the number and characteristics of other product candidates that we pursue; - the scope, progress, timing, cost and results of research, preclinical development, and clinical trials; - the costs, timing and outcome of seeking and obtaining FDA and non-U.S. regulatory approvals; - the costs associated with manufacturing our product candidates and establishing sales, marketing and distribution capabilities; - our ability to maintain, expand and defend the scope of our intellectual property portfolio, including the amount and timing of any payments we may be required to make in connection with the licensing, filing, defense and enforcement of any patents or other intellectual property rights;

+- our ability to successfully implement the reduction in workforce and achieve the anticipated cost reductions; - our ability to hire when needed additional management, scientific and medical personnel; - the effect of competing products that may limit market penetration of our product candidates; - our need to implement additional internal systems and infrastructure, including financial and reporting systems; and - the economic and other terms, timing of and success of our existing strategic partnerships, and any collaboration, asset monetization, licensing, or other arrangements into which we may enter in the future, including the timing of receipt of any milestone or royalty payments under these agreements.

-Until we can generate a sufficient amount of product revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs primarily through a combination of public and private equity offerings, debt financings, strategic partnerships and grant funding.
+Until we can generate a sufficient amount of product revenue to finance our cash requirements, which we may never do, we expect to finance future cash needs primarily through a combination of public and private equity offerings, debt financings, asset monetization, strategic partnerships and grant funding.